zalenix/portaldocs/portal-sdk/templates/top-designpatterns-page-grid.md

-﻿# Page with lists
+﻿# Page with grids
-A page with one or more lists of items is a common layout for web pages.
+Most web pages and portals surface one or more lists of items to present valuable content to their users.

 # Context
-In Azure, users interact with lists of items in numerous places.
+In Azure, users frequently interface with objects that are exposed though list views.

 # Problem
-User sees a page with lists of items and needs to perform actions on page and items in the list.
+Users arrive at a page with lists of items and need to perform actions on the objects.

 # Solution
 The Azure portal uses blades to represent a page and has a grid control to manage lists of items.
 Grids consist of objects grouped together and sorted vertically, usually presented with actions that a user can perform on a list item.
 Grids are used for surfacing a list of objects to provide meaningful data on each list item.

 ## Also known as
 - Browse